Growing Cabbage, Kale, & Collards: Fresh Super Foods

 Sow Them in the Ground

 Cabbage family greens also germinate nicely out in the garden while the soil is warm.
 It’s an old custom to cover seedbeds in wet burlap on hot dry days to keep them moist and shaded during germination.
-Some gardeners create shade covers to aid the seedling development.
+Some gardeners create shade covers to aid seedling development.

 If you grow a “mess of greens”, it’s enough to feed a family for months since leaves are cut while the plant lives on to make more foliage.
 A big pile of leaves lose a lot of volume in the cooking process, so don’t underestimate the numbers of plants needed.
 Err on the side of overdoing it.
 Space the plants as stipulated on the seed packet since these will be very large at maturity.

 Recondition soil before you introduce your Brassica seeds or seedlings into the garden.
 The ground may be depleted by summer crops, so it’s important to boost fertility.
 Greens depend on nitrogen, the nutrient responsible for stem and leaf development in plants.
-Make sure you fork in Black Gold Garden Soil before planting.
+Make sure you fork in Black Gold Garden Compost Blend before planting.

 Grow Them in Pots